 \subsection{Results}

 \textbf{Linear v.s ReLU activation and the effect of over-parameterization (Sec.~\ref{label:nonlinearity-critical})}.
-From Tbl.~\ref{tab:performance-linear-relu-over-param}, we can clearly see that ReLU activation achieves better reconstruction of the input patterns, when each RF contains many patterns ($P > 1$) and specialization of filters in each RF is needed.
+From Fig.~\ref{fig:performance-linear-relu-over-param}, we can clearly see that ReLU (and other homogeneous) activations achieve better reconstruction of the input patterns, when each RF contains many patterns ($P > 1$) and specialization of filters in each RF is needed.
 On the other hand, when $P=1$, linear activation works better.
 ReLU activation clearly benefits from over-parameterization ($\beta > 1$): the larger $\beta$ is, the better $\score$ becomes.
 In contrast, for linear activation, over-parameterization does not quite affect the performance, which is consistent with our theoretical analysis.

 \textbf{Quadratic versus InfoNCE}.
 Fig.~\ref{fig:performance-linear-relu-over-param} shows that quadratic CL loss underperforms InfoNCE, while the trend of linear/ReLU and over-parameterization remains similar.
 According to Corollary~\ref{co:different-alpha}, non-uniform $\alpha$ (e.g., Gaussian $\alpha$, Lemma~\ref{lemma:gaussian-alpha}) creates more and deeper local optima that better accommodate local patterns, yielding better performance.
 This provides a novel landscape point of view on why non-uniform $\alpha$ is better, expanding the intuition that it focuses more on important sample pairs.